-Goddamn Bats: The 2-peg PT boat is this.
+Goddamned Bats: The two-peg patrol boat/destroyer is this.
 Its small profile allows a lucky player to turn around the entire game even if they're at a disadvantage.
 Conversely, managing to sink the thing early on makes winning a whole lot easier.

-Alex as an arrogant screwup that got lucky throughout the film.
+Alex as an arrogant screw-up who got lucky throughout the film.
 That this fits well with his early film portrayal makes it even easier.

 Fridge Horror: So yeah, the day is saved, but think about it.
-This is an organized military invading Earth, that lost its means of communication.
-Sooner or later search and rescue parties are going to be sent, and as soon as they get word out about us...
+This is an organized military invading Earth that lost its means of communication.
+Sooner or later search and rescue parties will be sent, and as soon as they get word out about us...

-Fridge Logic: Wait, how did they get the Missouri fueled, loaded, and generally back into fighting condition in only a few hours?
+Fridge Logic: Just how did they get the Missouri fueled, loaded, and generally back into fighting condition in only a few hours?

-Germans Love David Hasselhoff: Battleship notably made over $200 million overseas before opening in the US.
-While the film was largely ignored in America, European markets such as the UK helped it make four times more overseas than it did in the US.
+Germans Love David Hasselhoff: Battleship notably made over $200 million overseas before opening in the U.S. While the film was largely ignored in America, European markets such as the UK helped it make four times more overseas than it did in the US.
 This might be because the movie had an Audience-Alienating Premise for Americans: it was based on a board game, and the sheer absurdity of making a movie out of a plotless toy made Americans turn away in droves before it even came out.
-Outside of the USA, the original "Battleship" board game is either unknown or is known by a different name, so overseas audiences were more easily able to view the movie at face value.
+Outside of Canada and the US, the original "Battleship" board game is either unknown or is known by a different name, so overseas audiences were more easily able to view the movie at face value; In Japan, it has its own sizable following, especially centered around Missouri's club-hauling moment of awesome.

 Is this the first time that a movie's very existence, even on the most basic conceptual level, been so narmy?